dylancobb/Wordle-game-project/README.md

 - Basic layout, fonts and colour scheme implemented, largely following the original app's appearance.
 - Created the 6x5 grid to display player guesses.
 - Created the keyboard interface.
+- Implemented keyboard functionality.
+- Implemented guess validation.
+- Implemented WordsAPI and several functions to generate words and test guesses.
+- Finished implementing the rest of the game's functionality.

 ### User Story 1: Display Game Interface 1️⃣